-Founded in 1975, the Siena/Francis House is Nebraska’s largest shelter and is located in three facilities at 17th & Nicholas Streets in downtown Omaha, Nebraska.
-The Siena/Francis House provides emergency overnight shelter to men, women, and women with children.
-The Siena/Francis House also provides food to the homeless through our Meal Provider Program, clothing, and case management outreach services through our day services program.
+Founded in 1975, the Siena Francis House is Nebraska’s largest shelter and is located in three facilities at 17th & Nicholas Streets in downtown Omaha, Nebraska.
+The Siena Francis House provides emergency overnight shelter for individuals experiencing homelessness.
+The Siena Francis House also provides food to the homeless through our Meal Provider Program, clothing, and case management outreach services through our day services program.

 Additionally, the Siena Francis House operates a residential addiction recovery program, aptly named our “Miracles” Treatment Center.

 The Siena Francis House also provides facility space for personnel from the Visiting Nurse Association (VNA), Charles Drew Health Center, Creighton University Medical Center & Medical School, Community Alliance, and Legal Aid of Nebraska, all of whom provide medical and mental health care services and legal assistance to our homeless guests.